William T. Winter

 Ph.D., 1974, SUNY College of Environmental Science and Forestry; Arthritis Foundation Fellow, Purdue University, West Lafayette, IN, 1973-1977; Assistant Professor, 1977; Associate Professor, 1983-1987, Polytechnic University, Brooklyn, NY (now part of New York University); Visiting Scientist, CERMAV-CNRS, Grenoble, France, 1984-1985, 1990, 1995; AFRC-Norwich, UK, 1989; Visiting Professor, University Joseph Fourier, Grenoble, France, 1987-1995, Visiting scientist- Xerox Research Centre of Canada, 1985,1986.
 Cellulose and Renewable Materials Division (CELL) of the American Chemical Society- Treasurer 1990-1992; Awards Chair 2005-2008.
 He is also an associate of the ACS Committee on Chemical Nomenclature.
-Dr. Winter serves on grant review panels for NSF, NIH, and EPA, is a frequent reviewer of grant applications and original research submissions to numerous journals, and a participant in National Academy of Science topical workshops.
+Dr. Winter has served on grant review panels for NIH and EPA and is a frequent reviewer of grant applications and original research submissions to numerous journals.

 William Winter is interested in the molecular architecture of polymer molecules, particularly polysaccharides, and its relation biological function and end-use applications.
-Typically, his students work with x-ray diffraction, electron microscopy, solution and solid-state NMR, and the use of computers/ networks to explore chemical and biochemical problems.
+Typically, his students work with x-ray diffraction, electron microscopy, solution and solid-state NMR and using computers/ networks to explore chemical and biochemical problems.
 Structural chemists try to understand the interplay of static and dynamic structure with physical properties or biological functions.
-Current research is in the following areas:
+Current research is in the following areas:<% prof="winter" %>

 Cellulose is the most abundant organic compound on earth.
 It is a linear polymer of several thousand glucose units linked in a regular manner.
 In the form of cotton and paper it has been used for centuries as a material for textiles, paper and construction materials.
 Processing of cellulose often requires the ability to either dissolve it or swell it so that large molecules like enzymes can reach the surface and the interior of cellulose particles.
 Additionally, the formation of cellulose into continuous fibers or films requires dissolving cellulose.
 In our lab of the use of N-methylmorpholine-N-oxide as a route to the preparation of films from mixed polysaccharide blends containing cellulose.
 It was recognized that such blends could find applications in controlling the porosity of cellulose membranes, if the blended polymer was water soluble.(Luo, 1994) More recently, we are working with ionic liquids such as tetra-butylammonium fluoride (TBAF) dissolved in dimethyl sulfoxide as well as various imidazolium chloride salts.
 Such systems dissolve cellulose and most other polysaccharides up to molar masses of ~200,000 and are of interest both for the possibility of new, economic routes to rayon as well as for their use in polysaccharide reaction chemistry and characterization.(Cheng, 2010)

-If you want more information about the ESF graduate programs in chemistry, please follow this link to a brief form
+If you want more information about the graduate program, please follow this link to a brief form